 Getting Around in Milan

-Milan has a highly developed transportation infrastructure with an integrated ticketing system.
-Options include the metro, trains, buses and trams.
-Tickets are relatively cheap compared to the rest of Europe, and it’s possible to get discount rates for bulk purchases.
+Milan has a highly developed transport infrastructure with an integrated ticketing system for public transport.
+Tickets are relatively cheap compared to the rest of Europe and it’s possible to get discount rates for bulk purchases.
+Options include the metro, trains, buses and trams, while taxis, walking and cycling are also feasible.

 Public transport in Milan